Mahak126/PlacmentTrack/README.md

-# Placement.ai - AI-Powered Career Platform
+# PlacementTrack - by Mahak

 > Find your dream job, learn in-demand skills, and connect with industry mentors.